martinResearch/MatlabAutoDiff/readme.md

 * [Automatic Differentiation with Matlab Objects](http://mathworks.com/matlabcentral/fileexchange/26807-automatic-differentiation-with-matlab-objects) by William Mcllhagga.
-Does not support ND arrays or even some matrix operations.
+Supports sparse jacobians but does not support ND arrays or even some matrix operations.
 This will fail.
 ```c
 	 	f=@(x) sum(x'*x)
 	 	[x,dx] = autodiff(rand(5,1),f)

 ```
 * [madiff](https://github.com/gaika/madiff)
-  Reverse mode AD using operator overloading Operators like transpose are not coded yet  at the date of july 2016 .
+  Reverse mode AD using operator overloading.
+Operators like transpose are not coded yet  at the date of july 2016 .
 This will fail
 ```c
 	 	f=@(x)(sum(x'*x))
 	 	f(rand(20,1))